bmonreal/adv_lab_data_analysis/tech_intro/git.md

 ```

 ## Merging two branches
 Here's the particular magic of git.
-You can /merge branches/.
+You can *merge branches*.
 Getting that plot command rihgt was a lot of work!
-Can we pull that work /back into/ the master branch?
+Can we pull that work *back into* the master branch?
 We sure can.
 You have master checked out.
 This gets exciting.
 Run this:

 ```
 $ git merge make_plot_prettier